-I’ve covered breach of confidence on this site before, but there’s one particular area that it’s worth focusing on further – social media.
+I’ve covered breach of confidence on this site before in my article on the struggle to recover from confidentiality slip up, but there’s one particular area that it’s worth focusing on further – social media.
 Generally, it seems companies appear to take one of two approaches to employee use of social media.

 The first is to try to control it – ban use of social media on company devices, and ban employees from using sites (e.g. on their own devices) during work time.
 This is incredibly hard to enforce – how do you do this for people working away from the office, for example – and comes across as quite controlling.